Requests for ADA Accommodations and other Special Requests

 Because housing is assigned anew for each academic year, students must renew their requests each year.

-- January 6, 2014 – First day to submit requests for reasonable accommodation to the Office of Disability Services Program for 2014-2015 academic year housing.
+- January 6, 2017 – Deadline for students to submit requests for reasonable accommodation for the 2016-2017 academic year.

 NOTE: Late requests will not be considered until after the housing assignment process is complete.
 If a student requested reasonable accommodation but turns down the opportunity to live in a space that meets their approved need, the student must participate in the regular housing selection process.
 Any new requests from the student must be reviewed by DSP.